rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Message Calls
 =============

-Contracts can call other contracts or send Zond to non-contract accounts by the means of message calls.
+Contracts can call other contracts or send Quanta to non-contract accounts by the means of message calls.
 Message calls are similar to transactions, in that they have a source, a target, data payload, Zond, gas and return data.
 In fact, every transaction consists of